cgogu/card-proxy-printer/README.md

 ## Card Proxy Printer

 Card Proxy Printer is a Python application designed to create high-quality proxies of card images for printing on standard A4 paper.
 Whether you’re a Magic: The Gathering (MTG) player or a Flesh and Blood (FAB) enthusiast, this tool streamlines the process of generating printable proxies.
-Here are the key features:

 ## Features